Models Genesis: Experiments

 For a thorough comparison, we used three different techniques to randomly initialize the weights of models: (1) a basic random initialization method based on Gaussian distributions, (2) a method commonly known as Xavier, which was suggested in~\citet{glorot2010understanding}, and (3) a revised version of Xavier called MSRA, which was suggested in~\citet{he2015delving}.
 They are implemented as \texttt{uniform}, \texttt{glorot\_uniform}, and \texttt{he\_uniform}, respectively, following the Initializers\footnote{ Initializers: \href{http://faroit.com/keras-docs/1.2.2/initializations/}{faroit.com/keras-docs/1.2.2/initializations}} in Keras.
-Considering that most of the self-supervised learning methods are initially proposed and implemented in 2D, we have extended two most representative ones~\citep{vincent2010stacked,chen2019self} into their 3D versions for a fair comparison.
+We compare Models Genesis with Rubik's cube~\citep{zhuang2019self}, the most recent multi-task and self-supervised learning method for 3D medical imaging.
+Considering that most of the self-supervised learning methods are initially proposed and implemented in 2D, we have extended five most representative ones~\citep{vincent2010stacked,pathak2016context,noroozi2016unsupervised,chen2019self,caron2018deep} into their 3D versions for a fair comparison (see detailed implementation in~\ref{sec:baseline_implementation_appendix}).
+To promote the 3D self-supervised learning research, we make our own implementation of the 3D extended methods and their corresponding pre-trained weights publicly available as an open-source tool that can effectively be used out-of-the-box.
 In addition, we have examined publicly available pre-trained models for 3D transfer learning in medical imaging, including NiftyNet\footnote{ NiftyNet Model Zoo: \href{https://github.com/NifTK/NiftyNetModelZoo}{github.com/NifTK/NiftyNetModelZoo}}~\citep{gibson2018niftynet}, MedicalNet\footnote{ MedicalNet: \href{https://github.com/Tencent/MedicalNet}{github.com/Tencent/MedicalNet}}~\citep{chen2019med3d}, and, the most influential 2D weights initialization, Models ImageNet.
 We also fine-tune I3D\footnote{ I3D: \href{https://github.com/deepmind/kinetics-i3d}{github.com/deepmind/kinetics-i3d}}~\citep{carreira2017quo} in our five target tasks because it has been shown to successfully initialize 3D models for lung nodule detection in~\citet{ardila2019end}.
+The detailed configurations of these models can be found in \ref{sec:public_3d_model_appendix}.

 3D U-Net architecture\footnote{ 3D U-Net: \href{https://github.com/ellisdg/3DUnetCNN}{github.com/ellisdg/3DUnetCNN}} is used in 3D applications; U-Net architecture\footnote{ Segmentation Models: \href{https://github.com/qubvel/segmentation_models}{github.com/qubvel/segmentation\_models}} is used in 2D applications.
 Batch normalization~\citep{ioffe2015batch} is utilized in all 3D/2D deep models.
 For proxy tasks, SGD method~\citep{zhang2004solving} with an initial learning rate of $1e0$ is used for optimization.
 We use \texttt{ReduceLROnPlateau} to schedule learning rate, in which if no improvement is seen in the validation set for a certain number of epochs, the learning rate is reduced.
 For target tasks, Adam method~\citep{kinga2015method} with a learning rate of $1e-3$ is used for optimization, where $\beta_1=0.9$, $\beta_2=0.999$, $\epsilon=1e-8$.
 We use \textit{early-stop} mechanism on the validation set to avoid over-fitting.
 Simple yet heavy 3D data augmentation techniques are employed in all five target tasks, including random flipping, transposing, rotating, and adding Gaussian noise.
 We run each method ten times on all of the target tasks and report the average, standard deviation, and further present statistical analysis based on an independent two-sample \textit{t}-test.